 Russ Hodges giving arguably the best live description of the exact moment – “I don’t believe it!
 I don’t believe it!
 I do not believe it!
 Bobby Thomson just hit a line drive into the lower deck of the left-field stands, and this blame place is going god damn crazy.
 The Giants has got a winner!
 The Giants won it by a score of 5 to 4, and they are picking Bobby Thomson up, and carrying him off the field.”

-nTask is always motivated to hone project management skills.
+nTask is always motivated to hone project management skills and support project management for team members.
 Since I am an Agile Project Manager, part of my responsibility is to orchestrate different activities that lead to team-building experience – for that to work, it is imperative for our organization to have a sense of teamwork.
 The latter is important for all modern-day IT and non-IT businesses because working as a team benefits everyone in the long run.

 “That’s how the ball rolls at any competitive business environment.”

 The importance of working as a team cannot be outlined in a listicle format.
 I feel that it doesn’t do justice to the subject matter.
 Since teamwork embodies some many constraints and rewards at the same time, it is impossible to do a write-up with a definite number of benefits for all types of businesses.

 What I’d advise is that you take this guide as a supplementary experience where you can find out why teamwork is essential to success.
 Eventually, when you apply these reasons to your organization and improvise accordingly, you have a win-win situation for years to come.

 As Richard Branson once said, “What matters is working with close friends, people you trust and respect, knowing that if times did turn bad, these would hold together.”